Progressive Leadership Alliance of Nevada

-The Progressive Leadership Alliance of Nevada (PLAN) is a non-partisan, non-profit organization.
+The Progressive Leadership Alliance of Nevada (PLAN) is a non-partisan, non-profit organization in Nevada, United States.

-PLAN was founded in 1994 to bring together diverse and potentially competing organizations into one cohesive force for transformational change in Nevada.
+PLAN was founded in 1994.
 PLAN has grown from its 12 founding groups to a current membership of 30 organizations that include anti-poverty activists, children's advocates, people with disabilities, environmentalists, gay and transgender people, labor unions, people of color, and women.

-PLAN uses research, public education, leadership development and grassroots organizing to build power and create more humane solutions to Nevada's problems.
-PLAN's mission is to build collective strategic action among coalition partners in order to deepen democracy and achieve greater social justice in Nevada.